kkipngenokoech/100_days_of_code/REACT/resources/react.md

 README.md - Markdown file to write documentation

 yarn.lock or package-lock.json - a means to lock the version of the package
+## reduced react boilerplate:
+in our [index.js](../30-days-of-react/src/index.js), import react and and ReactDOM packages, to render JSX on the DOM